 - CDC: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations.html

 How do I get the COVID-19 vaccination if I meet the criteria?

-Most importantly, register online at a MainStreet or KidsStreet clinic to get your Covid-19 vaccination on the day of your visit.
+Register online at a MainStreet or KidsStreet clinic to get your Covid-19 vaccination on the day of your visit.
 Please register online first to make sure there is space available.
 You can register online at any of our clinics here.
-Registration opens each day two hours before the clinic opens.
+Registration opens each day 30 minutes before the clinic opens.
 After beginning your online registration, please select Initial COVID Vaccination as the reason for your visit.

 Can I make an appointment for the COVID-19 vaccination if I meet the criteria?

 We do not accept appointments, but we do have same-day online registration which opens 30 minutes prior to the clinic opening.
 To help you the best we can, please note the tips listed below to help you plan for your vaccination visit.